singaround/songbook/songs/maid-upon-mountain.md

   - two_voices
   - technicolour
 date: 2025-04-07T08:05:12.000Z
-description: Written as part of an 'Access Folk' workshop, 2025.
-This song takes its inspiration from witches selling knotted strings to sailors.
+description: Written as part of an '[Access Folk](https://accessfolk.sites.sheffield.ac.uk/home)' workshop run by [Roary Skaista](https://roary.uk) in February 2025.
+This song takes its inspiration from the practice of [witches selling knotted strings to sailors](https://museumofwitchcraftandmagic.co.uk/object/knotted-rope/).
 The knots were said to contain the wind, and by untying a knot the sailor could control the weather.
 ---

 <span style="color:green">Green: voice 1</span>\